 The second day of our safari took us to the Ngorongoro Crater (good luck pronouncing it).
 It was an incredibly overcast day so we literally couldn’t see a thing when driving down into the crater.
 This was a problem.
 Animal spotting is tricky enough on a clear day, let alone when you can only see for a few metres!

-To kill some time and hope that the clouds would eventually lift, we visited the Maasai Tribe.
+While we waited for the clouds to lift, we visited the Maasai Tribe.
 The Maasai are semi-nomadic people who can be found in Southern Kenya and Northern Tanzania.
 They are really open to tourists and visitors so we were able to get an intimate look into their unique way of life.

 Admittedly, the clouds gave a rather ominous feel.
 Especially when we were divided up and led into the dark, gloomy mud huts!

 Inside the hut was a small fire and make shift beds where a couple of women were laying.
 We spoke to one of the men who happily answered all our questions about their way of life.

 They have a very patriarchal culture.
 Men decide on most major matters and take more than one wife.
 They are also heavily dependent on their cattle, eating the meat, drinking the milk, and on occasions drinking the blood.
 The Maasai are also known for their intricate jewellery which they try to sell you on departure.
 Perhaps ‘sell’ is not the right word.
 ‘Force on you’ may be more apt so you have to keep your wits about you!